-Though we all strive for the sometimes elusive ideal of intense and passionate love, in reality it is compatibility that makes a relationship work.
+Though we all strive for the sometimes elusive ideal of intense and passionate love, in reality, it is compatibility that makes a relationship work.
 The success of a marriage is generally measured by its length, and couples that have stayed together for a long time are thought to be the best examples of a good marriage.
-While initially it is love that brings a couple together, it is actually compatibility that keeps it going, day in and day out, and year in and year out.
+While initially, it is love that brings a couple together, compatibility keeps it going, day in and day out and year in and year out.

 It is clear that love alone is not keeping couples together.
 In time, without some level of compatibility, some way to reconcile the differences and live a harmonious life together, the love will inevitably fade.
 While compatibility can foster love, love does not necessarily bring about compatibility.

 Compatibility can mean many things to different people, but the basic elements include values, ideas, habits, preferences, interpersonal and communication styles that have a lot in common.
-Compatibility does not necessarily mean agreeing on everything all of the time, but simply being able to work well together.
-Compatible couples can and will argue, but the difference between the compatible marriage and the love/hate one is that the compatible couple can generally find ways to reconcile the differences, agree to disagree or compromise.
+Compatibility does not necessarily mean agreeing on everything all of the time but simply working well together.
+Compatible couples can and will argue, but the difference between the compatible marriage and the love/hate one is that the compatible couple can generally find ways to reconcile the differences, agree to disagree, or compromise.

 A Team Effort

-In the workplace, we tend to have a more lenient definition of compatibility.
-Two team members working on a project together would consider themselves compatible not because each of their contributions was exactly the same, but because what each offered to the final product was complimentary to what the other produced.
+We tend to have a more lenient definition of compatibility in the workplace.
+Two team members working on a project together would consider themselves compatible not because their contributions were exactly the same, but because what each offered to the final product was complementary to what the other produced.

 It is the same in a marriage.
 We need not be carbon copies of our spouses in order to be compatible.
 This would likely end up being tiresome and unexciting.
-Instead, a solid marriage is one in which each partner, just as in the workplace, brings something unique and valuable into the relationship and the home.
+Instead, a solid marriage is one in which each partner brings something unique and valuable into the relationship and the home, just as in the workplace.

 But What About Love?